MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### lastIndexOf

-Return the starting position or index value for the last occurrence of a substring.
+Return the starting position or index value of the last occurrence of a substring.
 This function is case-insensitive, and indexes start with the number 0.

 ```
 lastIndexOf('<text>', '<searchText>')